liuqingli/TwiRole/README.md

+# TwiRole
-<h2 align="center">TwiRole: A Hybrid Model for Role-related User Classification on Twitter</h2>
+## A Hybrid Model for Role-related User Classification on Twitter

 We publish a pre-trained version of TwiRole for role-related user classification on Twitter.
 The model can automatically crawl a user's profile, profile image and recent tweets, and classify a Twitter user into 📣 ***Brand***, 👚 ***Female*** or  👔 ***Male***, which is an aid to user-related research on Twitter.
 If TwiRole is helpful for your study or research, please ⭐ it!